-Massage therapy can be effective for a variety of conditions, including arthritis, lower back pain, insomnia, headaches, anxiety, circulatory problems, and recovery from a sports injury.
+Massage therapy can be useful for a variety of conditions, including arthritis, lower back pain, insomnia, headaches, anxiety, circulatory problems, and recovery from a sports injury.

-Good coping skills were associated with better levels of the so-called “good” cholesterol or high-density lipoprotein (HDL).
+Good coping skills associated with better levels of the so-called “good” cholesterol or high-density lipoprotein (HDL).